iniverman/barley-variant-calling/README.md

 This is also a process that take some time.

-### 6-Perform the variant calling with deepvariantl.
+### 6-Perform the variant calling with deepvariant.

 To use deepvariant we have to run docker and pull an image from it.
 If docker is not installed use:
 ```